aws-deadline/deadline-cloud-for-after-effects/README.md

 1. Open your Terminal and run the following scripts in your command line: `where python` and `where python3`.
 If you're not getting any results, this means you need to install Python for your workstation.
 1. If you do not have `python3` CLI installed but you have `python`, run `python --version` to check if you have Python 3.9 or higher.
 If not, please install Python 3.9 or higher first and add it to your path.
 1. Once you are getting results from the version check and where check, then check which python executable is actively being used.
 Run `which python`, `which python3`.
 If you're not getting any results, you'll need to add your python CLI to your zsh $PATH.
-1. Before adding Python to your path, you want to ensure you add the `bin` folder that is located where your python and your deadline CLI is installed to just in case you have multiple Pythons installed.
-Run `which deadline` and match its path to the Python path.
+1. We must also ensure you're adding the Python that was used to install Deadline CLI.
+Run `python -m pip list` and/or `python3 -m pip list` to verify this and add to $PATH$ whichever python applies.
-1. Finally, add the `bin` folder containing Python CLI to your path by editing `~/.zshrc` (and `~/.bashrc` if applicable) and updating the PATH.
-For example, if your Python and Deadline CLI are under `/Library/Frameworks/Python.framework/Versions/3.13/bin`, add the following code to your `~/.zshrc` file at the end of the file so it gets final priority when the PATH is evaluated.
+1. Finally, add the `bin` folder containing Python CLI to your path by editing `~/.zshrc` (and `~/.bashrc` if applicable) and updating the $PATH.
+For example, if your Python and Deadline CLI are under `/Library/Frameworks/Python.framework/Versions/3.13/bin`, add the following code to your `~/.zshrc` file at the end of the file so it gets final priority when the $PATH is evaluated.
 ```code
 export PATH=$PATH:/Library/Frameworks/Python.framework/Versions/3.13/bin`
 ```